 - Don’t strain too much or sit on the toilet seat for longer.
 It can further aggravate the condition.

 - Don’t try to control your urge to pass the motion.

 - Try fibre supplements.

 Practice the above-mentioned points for 2 weeks.
-If the anal fissure symptoms go, you did a great job!
+If the symptoms go, you did a great job!
 But if they still persist, you must immediately see a doctor, preferably an experienced surgeon who will thoroughly diagnose the problem.
 Here are the treatment options you might be suggested:

 - Nitrate ointment